 - As the disease progress more severe symptoms of, pancreatic fluid in abdomen, jaundice, internal bleeding and intestinal blockage may appear.
-Persistent severe pain often lasting for hours is another sign of severe chronic pancreatitis.
+Persistent severe pain often lasting for hours another sign of severe chronic pancreatitis.

 - If you or any of your family member is experiencing the above mentioned symptoms, reach to us immediately.
-Dr Faisal dar and his team of trained professional will provide you with the specialized diagnostic and treatment facility that is unparalleled nationwide.
+Dr Faisal dar and team of trained professional will provide you with the specialized diagnostic and treatment facility that unparalleled nationwide.